CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module APP.3.6 DNS server.md

 ** Domain registration with external service provider **

 In this alternative, important domain information is stored at an external service provider and not provided by its own DNS server.
 The difference to the scenarios just described consists essentially in the omission of the Advertising DNS server.
 DNS queries from the external network to domain information from the internal network are not sent to the internal DNS DNS server, but to the DNS server of the external service provider and answered by this.
-When resolving requests for external DNS names or IP addresses, the Resolving DNS server accesses a DNS server in the external network, usually operated by the Internet provider, directly across the firewall.
+When resolving requests for external DNS names or IP addresses, the resolving DNS server accesses a DNS server in the external network, usually operated by the Internet provider, directly across the firewall.

-Even with this integration variant, only the absolutely necessary domain information should be offered externally, for example the name and IP address of the mail server and the ALG.
+Even with this integration variant, only the absolutely necessary domain information should be offered externally, such as the name and IP address of the mail server and the ALG.
 For particularly harmless institutions internal users, the Resolving DNS server can also be operated in the internal network, rather than in a DMZ of the inner packet filter, which facilitates the administration of the packet filter something.

 Advantages of this variant are the low investment costs and the low complexity of integration into a P-A-P structure.

 #### APP.3.6.M17 Use of DNSSEC

 DNSSEC is designed to protect DNS against attacks, including cache poisoning attacks.
-This is achieved by asymmetric cryptography.
+This is realized by asymmetric cryptography.
 At DNSSEC, all zone information is signed with a private key.
 These signatures can be verified using the associated public key.
 The key pair is called a zone signing key (ZSK).
 If a DNSSEC-supporting resolver makes a request to a DNS server that has DNSSEC configured, the server will respond by returning the domain information containing the signatures.
 The resolver can use the signature and public key to verify that the domain information is correct.

 To ensure the authenticity of the ZSK, it is signed using key-signing keys (KSK).
 A hash value of the public part of the KSK is transmitted to the parent domain.
 The parent domain uses its keys to sign the hash value and confirm the authenticity of the hash value.
 This creates a chain of trust.
 If the parent domain does not use DNSSEC, it has no keys and can not create a signature to verify the authenticity of the KSK.
-However, you can tell your DNS servers to trust their own keys, thus creating trust islands (Island of Trust).
+However, you can tell your DNS servers to trust their own keys, thus creating trust islands (Island-of-Trust).
 As DNSSEC becomes more prevalent, these trusted islands become larger, and thus the security level higher.
 DNSSEC offers the following security mechanisms:

 * The source of DNS information is authenticated.
 * The integrity of the domain information is ensured, so domain information can no longer be manipulated because the signature makes this manipulation visible.
 For example, customers can be sure to communicate with the right web server or mail server.
 * If a domain name does not exist, an authenticated error message will be sent.
 The keys ZSK and KSK must be carefully managed and regularly exchanged.
 Since more data is being signed with the ZSK, they have to be exchanged more often.
 Depending on the size of the signed zones, a change in the timeframe of one to three months constitutes a suitable level of security.
 A change should be made to the KSK after one year at the latest.
 If the KSK and ZSK reach the public, the keys must be exchanged immediately.

-With DNSSEC and the cryptographic operations it requires, it may be necessary to adjust the performance capacity of DNS servers, and it may be necessary to increase computational power.
+With DNSSEC and the cryptographic operations it requires, it may be necessary to adjust the performance of DNS servers, and it may be necessary to increase computational power.
 It must be ensured that the response time is kept acceptable even at peak loads.

 #### APP.3.6.M18 Extended coverage of zone transfers

 To achieve a higher level of protection, zone transfers can be secured via transaction signatures (TSIG).
 TSIG defines symmetric keys on the primary DNS server and the secondary DNS server (s).
 When a zone transfer is started, TSIG generates a hash message authentication code (HMAC) from the binary data of the request using the symmetric key and a hash function.
 The HMAC will be attached to the request.
 The Secondary DNS server, which also knows the key, calculates the HMAC independently.
 If the number of received and calculated HMACs is the same, the zone transfer will be carried out, otherwise it will be rejected.
-This method also protects against IP spoofing, in contrast to IP address-based protection.
+This method also protects against IP spoofing, in contrast to IP address-based security.
 However, with TSIG, it should be noted that not every DNS server product has this feature.
 There may also be manufacturer-specific deviations in the respective implementation.

 #### APP.3.6.M19 Disposal of DNS servers

-If it is decided not to continue to operate a DNS server, for example because the domain is being dissolved, there are some points to consider when decommissioning it.
+If it is decided not to continue operating a DNS server, for example because the domain is being dissolved, there are a few points to consider when decommissioning it.
 Among other things, the rejection plan is intended to prevent references to defunct DNS servers from remaining in the domain namespace.

 ** Erase / Dispose of storage media **